Belgian Antarctic Expedition: Winter

 The Belgica expedition was poorly equipped and did not have enough winter clothing for every man on board.
 There was a shortage of food, and what there was lacked in variety.
 Penguins and seals were hunted and their meat stored before the onset of winter left the region devoid of wildlife.
 Warm clothing was improvised from the materials available.
 On 21 March 1898, Cook wrote: "We are imprisoned in an endless sea of ice ...
 We have told all the tales, real and imaginative, to which we are equal.
 Time weighs heavily upon us as the darkness slowly advances."
 Several weeks later, on 17 May, the perpetual darkness of polar night set in, and lasted until 23 July.

-Gerlache disliked the penguin and seal meat that had been stored and initially tried to ban its consumption, but eventually encouraged it.
+De Gerlache disliked the penguin and seal meat that had been stored and initially tried to ban its consumption, but eventually encouraged it.
 Signs of scurvy began to show in some of the men.
-Gerlache and Captain Georges Lecointe became so ill they wrote their wills.
+De Gerlache and Captain Georges Lecointe became so ill they wrote their wills.
 Two of the crew started to show signs of mental illness and morale in general was extremely poor.
 Lieutenant Danco fell ill from a heart condition and died on 5 June.
 Danco Island was named in his honor.
-Several men reportedly lost their sanity at this point, including one Belgian sailor who left the ship "announcing he was going back to Belgium."

-Cook and Amundsen took command as Gerlache and Lecointe were unable to fulfill their roles due to scurvy.
+Cook and Amundsen took command as de Gerlache and Lecointe were unable to fulfill their roles due to scurvy.
 The true cause of scurvy as a deficiency of Vitamin C was not discovered until the 1920s, but Cook was convinced that raw meat was a possible cure for scurvy due to his experiences with Robert Peary in the Arctic.
 He retrieved the frozen penguin and seal meat and insisted that each man eat some each day.
-Even Gerlache began to eat the meat and slowly the men recovered their health.
+Even de Gerlache began to eat the meat and slowly the men recovered their health.
 It is now known that raw meat and organs contain a small amount of Vitamin C.

 Several months of hardship followed.
 Even as spring and summer arrived, attempts to free the ship and its crew from the grip of the ice failed.
 By January 1899, Belgica was still trapped in ice about 7 ft thick and the possibility of another winter in the ice seemed real.
 Open water was visible about 1/2 mi away and Cook suggested that trenches be cut to the open water to allow Belgica to escape the ice.
 The weakened crew used the explosive tonite and various tools to create the channel.
 Finally, on 15 February, they managed to start slowly down the channel they had cleared during the weeks before.
 It took them nearly a month to cover 7 mi and, on 14 March, they cleared the ice.
 The expedition returned to Antwerp on 5 November 1899.
 Though the circumstances had been severe, the expedition had nevertheless managed to collect scientific data, including a full year of meteorological observations.